cmcummings/cmcummings/README.md

 * 🎓 Undergraduate Computer Science major at Illinois Institute of Technology.

 #### Languages & Technolgies
-- Adept at Python, JavaScript, and Lua
+- Adept at Python, JavaScript, and Lua.
-- Familiar with HTML, CSS, Java, and SQL
+- Familiar with HTML, CSS, Java, and SQL.

 #### Fun facts
 * Started out coding on Roblox using Lua.
-* Catppuccin enjoyer
+* Catppuccin enjoyer.

 <!--